Junior Sailing Courses

 CANSail 5 & 6 is an advanced course for the serious sailor and racer who want to compete and advance in the sailing world.
 CANSail 5 & 6 courses focus on speed control by identifying tide and wind shifts and initiating tactical decisions to defend positioning and accomplishing strategic goals.
 The CANSail 5 requires the sailor to participate in a 1 – 2-day local regatta while the CANSail 6 requires the sailor to participate in a regional training camp and in a regional or provincial regatta.
 CanSail 5 & 6 will will NOT be offered at BQYC in 2021.

 Spinnaker & Trapeze This course section targets sailors who are interested in developing further skills in double-handed sailing by focusing on racing with both trapeze and spinnaker.
 These two levels are often done in conjunction with CANSail 3 & 4, but can require more time to achieve.

 All BQYC instructors are certified by the CANSail coaching standards.
 Their advanced knowledge and sailing ability is supplemented by training in the theoretical and practical aspects of coaching, first aid, swimming and rescue techniques.

 Parents are reminded that CANSail levels are achieved by consistent demonstration of sailing theory and on-the-water skills.
-Achievement of level depends on the pace of learning of the sailor.
-Achieving a level within a two-week session is not considered a realistic goal.
-Private lessons after hours are available if parents and sailors are interested in having their child receive one-on-one or smaller group type sessions to assist them in developing necessary skills and time on the water.
+Achievement of a level depends on the pace of learning of the sailor.
+Achieving a level within a two-week session is not always a realistic goal.

 To Inquire, please email here.